daveaditya/CSCI_572_IR/hw2/README.md

 ### Deliverables

-Your primary task is to enhance the crawler so it collects information about:
+Your primary task is to enhance the crawler, so it collects information about:

 1. the URLs it attempts to fetch, a two column spreadsheet, column 1 containing the URL and column 2 containing the HTTP/HTTPS status code received; name the file fetch_NewsSite.csv (where the name “NewsSite”